ranazrad/devops-in-practice/terraform/examples/e1/README.md

 ## Step 2: Initialize Terraform

 Initialize the working directory containing the Terraform configuration files.
-This command downloads the required AWS provider plugin.
+This command downloads the required AWS provider plugin and creates the `.terraform` directory and lock file.

 ```bash
 # Initialize the Terraform working directory